hyperledger-archives/avalon/docs/FAQ.rst

     meaning as used in client-server architecture.
     To avoid ambiguity, an Avalon client is properly referred to as a requester

+Confidential computing
+    Protection of data in use by performing computation within hardware-based trusted execution environments (TEEs)

 DCAP
     Intel SGX Data Center Attestation Primitives.
 Allows an enterprise